Getting Addictive Spending Behaviors Under Control

 It will get easier the longer you persist.
 It’s hard to break old habits.
 Especially if they contain some behavior that could be addictive.
 Remember that tomorrow will be easier than today.
 But you have to get through today first.

 Donna has already taken the first two steps.
-She’s recognized the problem and started to look for help in solving it.
-Hopefully, she’ll be successful in using some of the tools to take control of the situation and begin to build a new pattern of relating to money.
+She recognized the problem and started to look for help in solving it.
+Hopefully, she’ll successfully use some of the tools to take control of the situation and begin to build a new pattern of relating to money.

 About the Author